mhaas/personal-website/content/pages/projects.md

 we would like to get a feeling if the sentiments towards a currently trending topic such as '#tatort' are positive or negative.

-This ongoing project is being done by Tilman Wittl and myself as course work for the course ["Text Mining"](http://www.cl.uni-heidelberg.de/courses/ws12/textmining/).
+This project was done by Tilman Wittl and myself as course work for the course ["Text Mining"](http://www.cl.uni-heidelberg.de/courses/ws12/textmining/).

 <h3 class="item-ressources-header">Ressources</h3>